Home » Can Parrots Eat Mango? (Remove The Pit First!)

 Can Parrots Eat Mango?
 (Remove The Pit First!)

-This nutritious tropical stone fruit is a good source of vitamins A, B6, C, K, potassium, iron, and folate.
+This nutritious tropical stone fruit is a source of vitamins A, B6, C, K, potassium, iron, and folate.
 A mango’s phytochemicals also have anti-inflammatory and antioxidant properties.

-Occasional mango consumption gives parrots the following health benefits:
+Occasional mango consumption gives parrots the following:

 Vitamin C